paulb896/AngularGroupFilter/README.md

 ==================

-Angular.js project, with an example use of a filter that groups a set of of values in pairs of objects.
+Angular.js project, with an example use of a filter that groups a set of of values into pairs of objects.

 ##Example using ng-repeat attribute